 P2970L62

-… relative placement of the PHY preamble training fields vary depending on the frame format being used, as indicated by these parameters.
+… relative placement of the PHY preamble training fields vary depending on the PPDU format being used, as indicated by these parameters.
 Apply cyclic shifts.
-Determine spatial mapping to be used for HT-STF and HT-LTFs in HT-mixed format frame and HT-GF-STF and HT-LTFs in HT-greenfield format frame from the EXPANSION_MAT parameter of the TXVECTOR.
+Determine spatial mapping to be used for HT-STF and HT-LTFs in an HT-mixed format PPDU and HT-GF-STF and HT-LTFs in an HT-greenfield format PPDU from the EXPANSION_MAT parameter of the TXVECTOR.
 Refer to 19.3.9 (HT preamble) for details.

 b) Construct the PHY preamble SIGNAL fields from the appropriate fields of the TXVECTOR by adding tail bits, applying convolutional coding, formatting into one or more OFDM symbols, applying cyclic shifts, applying spatial processing, calculating an inverse Fourier transform for each OFDM symbol and transmit chain, and prepending a cyclic prefix or GI to each OFDM symbol in each transmit chain.
-The number and placement of the PHY preamble SIGNAL fields depend on the frame format being used.
+The number and placement of the PHY preamble SIGNAL fields depend on the PPDU format being used.
 Refer to 19.3.9.3.5 (L-SIG definition), 19.3.9.4.3 (HT-SIG definition), and 19.3.9.5.4 (HT-greenfield format HT-SIG).

 P2971L39

 … The number of resulting symbols is given by Equation (19-41), and the number of repeated coded bits used for padding is given by Equation (19- 42).
-The resulting bit string constitutes the Data field of the packet.
+The resulting bit string constitutes the Data field of the PPDU.

 P2980L1

 - One or several HT-LTFs, provided as a way for the receiver to estimate the channel between each spatial mapper input and receive chain.
-The first HT-LTFs (HT-DLTFs) are necessary for demodulation of the HT-Data portion of the PPDU and are followed, for sounding PPDUs only, by optional HT-LTFs (HT-ELTFs) to sound extra spatial dimensions of the MIMO channel,
+The first HT-LTFs (HT-DLTFs) are necessary for demodulation of the Data field and are followed, for sounding PPDUs only, by optional HT-LTFs (HT-ELTFs) to sound extra spatial dimensions of the MIMO channel,

-- HT-SIG, which provides all the information required to interpret the HT packet format.
+- HT-SIG, which provides all the information required to interpret the HT PPDU format.
 In the case of multiple transmit chains, the HT preambles use cyclic shift techniques to prevent unintentional beamforming.

 19.3.9.2 HT-mixed format preamble

-In HT-mixed format frames, the preamble has fields that support compatibility with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) STAs and fields that support HT operation.
+In HT-mixed format PPDUs, the preamble has fields that support compatibility with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) STAs and fields that support HT operation.
 The non-HT portion of the HT-mixed format preamble enables detection of the PPDU and acquisition of carrier frequency and timing by both HT STAs and STAs that are compliant with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) or Clause 18 (Extended Rate PHY (ERP) specification).
 The non-HT portion of the HT-mixed format preamble contains the SIGNAL field (L-SIG) defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and is thus decodable by STAs compliant with Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 18 (Extended Rate PHY (ERP) specification) as well as HT STAs.

-The HT portion of the HT-mixed format preamble enables estimation of the MIMO channel to support demodulation of the data portion of the frame by HT STAs.
+The HT portion of the HT-mixed format preamble enables estimation of the MIMO channel to support demodulation of the Data field by HT STAs.
 The HT portion of the HT-mixed format preamble also contains the HT-SIG field that supports HT operation.

 19.3.9.3 Non-HT portion of the HT-mixed format preamble